U.S. News Rankings

 |School mission and unique qualities (as provided by the school):|

-The University of Memphis was founded in 1912 by the Tennessee legislature and is one of only two doctoral high or very high research public universities in the state and is designated as "community engaged" by the Carnegie Foundation for the Advancement of Teaching.
+The University of Memphis, founded as a normal school by the Tennessee legislature, observed its Centennial Anniversary in 2012.
+Today it is one of only two doctoral high or very high research public universities in the state and is designated as "community engaged" by the Carnegie Foundation for the Advancement of Teaching.

 |School type||public, coed college|